act3-ai/data-tool/docs/usage/tutorials/artifact-viewer.md

 In the example above, a bottle launched in the Hub GUI from a telemetry server will have the `ACE_OPEN_PATH` variable set to the absolute path of the artifact file.
 When users open this Hub environment from the GUI, they will be taken directly to TensorBoard's interactive visualization.

-The TensorBoard example source code is available [here](https://git.act3-ace.com/ace/examples/ace-hub-demo/-/tree/master/tb).
+The TensorBoard example source code is available in the [hub demo](https://git.act3-ace.com/ace/examples/ace-hub-demo/-/tree/master/tb).